JeffreyIEscobar/LetsTakeNotes/README.md

 # Let's Take Notes 📝

 Welcome to **Let's Take Notes**, a simple and user-friendly web-based note-taking application that allows you to create, manage, and save your notes as PDF files.
-Whether you're jotting down ideas, keeping track of tasks, or simply taking notes, our app has got you covered!
+Whether you're jotting down ideas, keeping track of tasks, or simply taking notes, this app has got you covered!

 ## Technologies Used